julianalaya7-dot/Juliana-Laya/06-risk-management-transgo/README.md

 ### About TransGo Global

-TransGo Global is an international logistics company operating across 24 countries, managing complex supply chains for manufacturing, retail, and pharmaceutical clients.
-The company has undergone significant digital transformation over the past three years:
+TransGo Global operates in **24 countries** and manages supply chains for manufacturing, retail, and pharmaceutical clients.
+Over the last 3 years, the company has digitised rapidly:

 |
  Capability